Euchie23/GeoTentacles/projectA_hotspots/README.md

 - Polygon-level CPUE calculated as total catch per vessel-day within each grid cell and year
 - Yearly CPUE calculation
 - Heatmap visualization of hotspots
 - Export of canonical spatial outputs for dashboards
-- Log-scaled (base-10) graduated symbology is applied at the visualization stage using CPUE values aggregated at the polygon level.
-Raw CPUE values are retained in the database and summary tables; logarithmic transformation is used solely to improve visual interpretability of highly skewed spatial patterns.
+- Log-scaled (base-10) graduated symbology applied at the visualization stage in QGIS to represent highly skewed catch and CPUE distributions while preserving raw values for analysis and web delivery via GeoJSON; logarithmic transformation is used solely to improve visual interpretability of highly skewed spatial patterns.

 ---